 Kyrie is very excited to return for her fourth year as a counselor in the Wellness Center.
 She started as a clinical intern in Counseling Services during her graduate training and decided she never wanted to leave.
 Her educational background includes a Master of Science in Counseling from the University of Great Falls and a Masters in Adult Education from Buffalo State College in New York.
-She completed her undergraduate degree in Human Development from Montana State University. (if you can’t be a Saint, you might as well be a Bobcat!).
+She completed her undergraduate degree in Human Development from Montana State University.
+(If you can’t be a Saint, you might as well be a Bobcat!).
 Kyrie is a Licensed Clinical Professional Counselor (LCPC).

-Kyrie has spent much of her working life helping young families and teens develop life skills and achieve personal and career goals.
-As a counselor, she is especially interested in helping clients reduce anxiety and develop a positive self-image as they navigate major life transitions and deal with emotional health concerns, such as depression and anxiety.
+Kyrie has spent much of her working life helping young adults develop life skills and achieve personal and career goals.
+As a counselor, she is especially interested in helping clients develop a positive self-image as they navigate major life transitions and deal with emotional health concerns, such as depression and anxiety.
 She is additionally a certified Intuitive Eating counselor and has a special interest in working with eating and body image concerns.

 Kyrie is a small-town Montana native.
 She recently moved back to the Helena area after living on the East coast while her husband served in the military.
-She is the mother of two fabulous daughters, a five year old and two year old, which provide plenty of daily adventures and lots of questions (“but WHY mommy?”).
-In her free time, she loves to read just about anything, sing, travel to new places, and watch Seinfeld re-runs, among other things..
+She is the mother of two fabulous daughters, a five year old and a two year old, which provide plenty of daily adventures and lots of questions (“but WHY mommy?”).
+In her free time, she loves to read just about anything, sing, travel to new places, and watch Seinfeld re-runs, among other things.